Sheet Music Review

 In conclusion though, and despite these very minor niggles, this is a brilliant publication.
 Over the last quarter century, the vast majority of my students have been introduced by this greatest of 20th century composers through his pieces For Children, and now having the complete set in one volume is a genuine boon.

-However, before hitting the “Buy Now with One Click” button on Amazon, you will want to also consider the brand new Urtext edition from G. Henle Verlag …
+However, before rushing to buy this version you will want to also consider the brand new Urtext edition from G. Henle Verlag …

 Für Kinder Band 1 & 2 (Henle Urtext)